honorioRafael/snake-game-raylib/README.md

 This is my first game project made in C with raylib.

-For these glamorous coding experience, i choose to make a classic snake game, but in my way (that means there is no self collision neighter border collision).
+For these glamorous coding experience, i choose to make a classic snake game, but in my way (that means there is no border collision).

 The total development time, incredebly took only 2 hours, which is incredible, since i haven't writen any C code for a year, and barely remembered how to propertly use pointers.
 That proves how great to understand raylib is.